linmck/group_project_1/README.md

   *What percentage of deaths by region are drug/alcohol related?
   *What percentage of drug deaths are opiods?
 Illicit drugs?
 Alcohol?
   *What is the correlation between average household income and drug mortality?
-  *What is the correlation between homeless population(per capita) and drug mortality?
+  *What is the correlation between homeless population and drug mortality?
   *Is there a correlation between drug-related convictions and deaths?

 Datasets to be used: https://www.cdc.gov/nchs/nvss/vsrr/drug-overdose-data.htm